 TG: I started losing my “flowing” hair in high school.
 How could this not be a personal favorite?
 And I always found it ironic that Geddy was singing these lyrics – not many men in rock had more hair than him.
 And the lyric isn’t even about Neil, it’s about a friend of theirs.
 It’s interesting how Neil moved away from personal experience in his lyrics over the years yet came back around to doing so as he gained years.
 I don’t have anything else to say about that; it’s just interesting.

 TG: Hard-driving music with politically themed lyrics to match.
-The opening makes me want to bang my head and wave the hair I used to have while doing so.
-That distorted bass gets me down deep.
-And the lyrics are beautiful and disturbing at the same time.
+The opening makes me want to bang my head and that distorted bass gets me down deep.

 TG: A song about the perils of growing old holds new musical surprises.
 The electric violin (played by an outsider, no less!) provides an elegiac quality.
 I like this song more as I get older.
 Big surprise, huh?
 And if you thought my take on “Lamneth” was long, you better go get something to drink or take a break before this one…